Hogao: Colombian Arepa Sauce

 Can I make hogao (Colombian Sauce) with round onions?

 This Colombian sauce is different from a traditional Puerto Rican sofrito.
-Sofrito is an onion-based sauce that’s the foundation of this Puerto Rican rice like arroz con gandules.
+Sofrito is an onion-based sauce that's the foundation of Puerto Rican rice.
 Instead, hogao is served as a dip or spread except when cooked with Colombian scrambled eggs or huevos pericos.

 This recipe has long green onions (or scallions), vine tomatoes, and butter.
 After cooking over low heat for a few minutes, the sauce becomes glistening, savory, and slightly sweet.
 When served with an arepa con queso, this Colombian sauce shines.